rasheedamir/fmu/README.md

     - [msgit for windows](https://code.google.com/p/msysgit/downloads/list?q=full+installer+official+git)
 2. Select point 3 _Run git and included unix tools from the windows command prompt_, when needed. _Path_ will be updated during installation.
 3. Open console and check `git --version`.
 The result should be like `git version 1.9.0.msysgit.0`.
-4. If git installation successful, generate ssh keys and add it to Bitbucket account, follow to the [official guide](https://confluence.atlassian.com/display/BITBUCKET/Set+up+SSH+for+Git).
+4. If git installation successful, generate ssh keys and add it to GitHub/Bitbucket account, follow to the [Bitbuckt official guide](https://confluence.atlassian.com/display/BITBUCKET/Set+up+SSH+for+Git).

 - Ubuntu/Debian users: